Can a Weighted Blanket Help New Moms Get Better Sleep?

 One great way to help new parents get more restful and quicker sleep is by using a Bearaby blanket.
 Especially for new moms, with all of the hormonal changes, the pressure from the best weighted blanket can be very helpful.

 Deep Touch Pressure leads to increased production of serotonin and melatonin, which can boost happiness, reduce anxiety, and help you to drift off to sleep more quickly, which is perfect for the power nap.
-(Quick reminder: babies don’t belong under weighted blankets, ever!)
+(Quick reminder: babies don’t belong under weighted blankets, ever!).
+Expectant mothers find it hard to sleep restfully as their pregnancy progresses.
+Weighted blankets can help ease several pregnancy-related sleep problems

 Weighted blankets are also a great way to fight off any aches and pains that can come from motherhood – we all know the feeling of a sore back and arms from holding your precious bundle all day long!

-Evenly-distributed weight from our knitted Nappers has been proven to lower cortisol levels throughout the body when used overnight.
+Evenly-distributed weight from our knitted weighted blankets has been proven to lower cortisol levels throughout the body when used overnight.
 Lower cortisol (also know as our stress hormone) means an easing of tension in mind and body.

 Remember, you don’t need to be a Supermom who does it all alone!